fkariminejadasl/ml-notebooks/docs/time_series.md

 ### Generalized Category Discovery (GCD)

-- [GCD](https://arxiv.org/pdf/2201.02609): Generalized Category Discovery.
-Use supervised contrastive and self-supervised contrastive for representation learning.
-Then use KMean with forcing the labeled data stays in a cluster.
-Hungarian matching assignment defines the accuracy of clustering on the labeled data, where this accuracy defines the number of clusters.
+[GCD](https://arxiv.org/pdf/2201.02609) (Generalized Category Discovery) uses supervised contrastive and self-supervised contrastive learning to obtain representations.
+These representations are then clustered with supervised K-means, enforcing that the labeled samples remain in their original cluster.
+A Hungarian matching assignment computes clustering accuracy on the labeled data, and this accuracy determines the number of clusters.
+[SimGCD](https://arxiv.org/pdf/2211.11727): is a parametric extension of GCD that employs both supervised and unsupervised contrastive losses for representation learning, alongside supervised and unsupervised clustering losses with mean-entropy maximization to shape the clusters.
+Further [SPTNet](https://arxiv.org/pdf/2403.13684) Builds on SimGCD by introducing Spatial Prompt Tuning—additional prompt parameters learned on image patches—to further improve clustering performance. [μGCD](https://arxiv.org/pdf/2311.17055) Similar to SimGCD, but maintains a teacher model whose weights are updated via exponential moving average (EMA).
+Note that in both SimGCD and SPTNet, the teacher network is never trained directly, it is simply a detached version of the student model.

+[SelEx](https://arxiv.org/pdf/2408.14371) is based on GCD, with improvements coming from the clustering component to ensure balanced clusters during training, as well as from the use of both supervised and unsupervised self-expertise.
+Self-Expertise assigns different weights to samples depending on whether they are positive or negative, and this weighting is influenced by their class hierarchies (coarse or fine-grained).

 ### Imbalanced Generalized Category Discovery (GCD)